dataArtisans/flink-training-web/web/exercises/tfIdf.md

 tf-idf(t, d, D) = tf(t, d) * idf(t, D).
 ~~~

-By definition, a term has a high TF-IDF score and is representative for a document if it occurs very often in the document, but is rare in the overall collection of documents.
+Following this definition, a term has a high TF-IDF score (and is considered to be representative for a document) if it occurs very often in the document, but is rare in the overall collection of documents.

 ### Input Data

-This exercise uses the [mail data set](/exercises/trainingData.html) that was extracted from the Apache Flink development mailing list archive.
+This exercise uses the [Mail Data Set](/exercises/mailData.html) that was extracted from the Apache Flink development mailing list archive.
 The data set consists of email records with seven fields

 ~~~
 UniqueMID    : String // a unique message id